gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 Instead, it simply looks for the string `</script>` and closes the tag as soon as it finds it.
 It doesn’t matter if it appears in the middle of JavaScript code, as part of a string, or in a JavaScript comment.

-So, for example, the following content will cause the script to break:
+So, for example, the following content causes the script to break:

 ```html
 <script type="module">